wilson-mok/demo/README.md

 # Demo
-In this repo, you will find the instructions and source code used for my demos.
+In this repo, you will find the instructions and source codes for my demos.

 # Presentation
 ## Azure Data Factory | Data pipeline | Mapping Data Flow